 Overall, unmarked police cars serve an important purpose in law enforcement but should be used with caution so as not to cause more harm than good.

-Unmarked Police Car Illegal
+Are Unmarked Police Car Illegal?

 Most people know that it’s illegal to drink and drive, but did you know that it’s also illegal to have an open container of alcohol in your car?